aayn/it2-flask-advanced-boilerplate/README.md

 /report/entry/<rollno>/<code> - GET(read)
 ```

+## ?

+- Is `/students/<rollno>/update` necessary to make entries editable?
+- Same for `/course/<code>/update`.
+- Both the above can be implemented via GET, but POSTs as mentioned in the
+  above route.

 ## A little detail

 `form` implies a basic form, so that CREATE can be demoed.
-The form posts to
+The form POSTs to
 the same link, which validates(?) the data and saves it into the database.

+# TODO

+- Implement the solutions.
+Proof of Concept.
+- Remove stuff and supply boilerplate to start with, or a lot of students are
+  going to screw up.
+- Ideas are vague.
+Make problem statements specific.